ZhidongYang/FuseCPath/README.md

 Ubuntu 20.04, CUDA version 12.0. <br>

 ## Dataset
-Whole slide image (WSI) and gene expression dataset: The WSIs and paired gene expression data used in this work are from TCGA (https://portal.gdc.cancer.gov/), open access to all.
+Whole slide image (WSI) and gene expression dataset: The WSIs used in this work are from TCGA (https://portal.gdc.cancer.gov/), open access to all.

 ## Major packages
 ```